 Though this bookshop is by no means as secret as it once was, it still deserves a mention on this list of secret spots in Bucharest on the offchance you’ve never heard of it!
 Literally translated as ‘carousel of Light’, Cărturești Carusel is situated in a restored 19th-century building in the very heart of Bucharest’s Old town.
 Comprising of six floors, home to well over ten thousand books and with a chic bistro on the top floor (which offers great views onto the old town), you could easily get lost for hours among its many shelves…

-If you’re a fan of all things spa and bathing related (and who isn’t?) then I highly recommend a venture out of the city to the Therme Bucharest.
+If you’re a fan of all things spa and bathing related (and who isn’t?) then one of the more unusual things to do in Bucharest is to venture out of the city to the Therme Bucharest.
 Situated near the city’s airport, it’s the perfect escape from the hustle and bustle of busy modern city life.

 The pools are surrounded by palm trees and even have their own in-pool bars and water slides.
 So, if you’re looking for one of the best secret spots in Bucharest, then you simply must head to Therme Bucharest!
 Plus, entry costs less than $20 USD- bonus!